jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 ![alt text](image-1.png)
 Peak near zero is good (most comparisons are unrelated).
 Concentrated small peak near 0.5 represents clones/replicates.
 Negative peaks represent comparisons that are less similar than expected based on population allele frequencies, which is what you would expect when different cryptic species are included.

-Using a threshold relatedness (PHI) value of 0.42, 1090 comparisons are identified as clonal, corresponding to **312 unique samples with at least one clone** (including technical replicates).
+Using a threshold relatedness (PHI) value of 0.42, 1090 comparisons are identified as clonal, corresponding to **312 unique samples with at least one clone** (including technical replicates; 308 excluding them).
 Excluding the 4 replicate sample, there are 392 total samples.
-This leaves **80 singleton samples with no clones** in the dataset.
-80 singletons + 69 clone groups = **149 unique genotypes** in the dataset.
+This leaves **84 singleton samples with no clones** in the dataset.
+84 singletons + 69 clone groups = **153 unique genotypes** in the dataset.

 <br>